 Once upon a time, cars had an additional overdrive gearbox after the main gearbox, to "stretch" the highest gear, reducing engine RPM and saving some fuel in the highway.

 The overdrive was commonly implemented with a single planetary, but using it to increase output RPM instead of reducing it.
 The animation below "implements" an overdrive:

-It's been 30 years since automatic transmissions absorbed the overdrive.
-The most common configuration since then has been three planetaries (two acting 'canonically' and one as overdrive) yielding four forward gears.
+By the 1970s, automatic transmissions had absorbed the overdrive.
+The most common configuration until the 1990s was three planetaries (two acting 'canonically' and one as overdrive) yielding four forward gears.